TheDonMega/my_ai_project/README.md

 11. **Sources not displaying**: Check browser console for debugging messages
 12. **Trained model not detected**: Verify model naming convention (should end with `-tech`, `-trained`, etc.)
 13. **File inclusion not working**: Ensure "Include Files" toggle is enabled in Query Options
+14. **DOCX conversion fails**: Ensure markitdown library is installed with docx extras
+15. **Downloaded file has wrong name**: Check that the original filename is preserved with .md extension

 ### Debug Commands